 Why a Conflict of Interest Policy is Needed for Corporate Boards

 Most corporations are concerned about conflicts of interest for their executives and corporate board members.
-A board member, for example, needs to be focused on the concerns of the corporation, not on outside interests.
+A conflict of interest happens when a person is involved in several different enterprises at the same time.
+The conflict can happen due to finances or competing affiliations, amount other things.
+A board member, for example, needs to be focused on the concerns of the corporation, not on outside interests they may have.

 Board members cannot let their personal interests interfere with the decisions they make as directors.
-So, almost all corporations have conflict of interest policies and statements which they require directors to sign.
+So, almost all corporations have a conflict of interest policy and statements which they require directors to sign.

 Conflict of Interest